oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 prompts the user to enter her credentials in a form that is then submitted (using the HTTP POST method) back to the authorization server.
-The AS checks the credentials and, if successful, redirects the user agent to the client's redirection endpoint.
+The AS checks the credentials and, if successful, redirects the user agent to the client's redirect URI.

 If the status code 307 were used for redirection, the user agent would send the user credentials via HTTP POST to the client.